loomytom/LOL_Blue_Side_Advantage_Analysis/README.md

 The second analysis that was done looked at how many rift heralds each team took when they won and when they lost
 <iframe
   src="assets/heralds_sides.html"
-  width="800"
+  width="600"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>

 This bar chart shows that blue side teams take more rift heralds when they win, but they also take more rift heralds when they lose compared to red side.
-No matter win or lose, on average blue side wil take more rift heralds than red side.
+No matter win or lose, on average blue side will take more rift heralds than red side.